dalboris/learning-symbol-visibility/01-gcc-basics/README.md

 int mult(int a, int b);
 ```

-In order to compile this into a shared library, we need to compile the source
+In order to compile these into a shared library, we need to compile the source
-code foo.cpp using the -fPIC option, and link the resulting object code foo.o
+code `foo.cpp` using the -fPIC option, and link the resulting object code
-using the -fPIC and -shared options:
+`foo.o` using the -fPIC and -shared options:

 ```
 g++ -c -fPIC -o foo.o foo.cpp